-Permaculture is a set of design principles centered around whole systems thinking simulating or directly utilizing the patterns and resilient features observed in natural ecosystems.
+Permaculture is a set of design principles centered around whole systems thinking.
+Permaculture simulates or directly utilizes the patterns and resilient features observed in natural ecosystems.

 Come join the discussion and dig a little deeper into healthy, sustainable living.

-Steven G. Ream, moderator has been focused on sustainable living solutions for decades.
-He is an ex media company executive whom has produced hundreds of sustainability related events and has served as CEO of real estate, mortgage, construction, and advertising companies.
-He is quite knowledgeable within the complexities of land acquisition and cooperative group structures.
-Currently he is the CEO of a public-benefit association and our panel moderator.
-He will be available to answer your questions following this panel.
+Steven G. Ream, Moderator, has been focused on sustainable living solutions for decades.
+He is a former media company executive who has produced hundreds of sustainability related events and has served as CEO of real estate, mortgage, construction, and advertising companies.
+He is knowledgeable about the complexities of land acquisition and cooperative group structures.
+He will be available to answer your questions following this Panel.

-Nicole Landers is an advocate for environmental and human health her mission is to guide people into meaningful action.
-Nicole is the Co-Founder of Venice Community Healing Gardens (CHG).
-The mission of CHG is fostering community through urban gardening while educating on planetary and human health while growing local food systems.
-Nicole is a TEDx Speaker, graduate UCLA Sustainability Certificate Program and has completed the training as a Climate Reality Leader under VP Al Gore’s Climate Reality Leadership Corp.
+Nicole Landers is an advocate for environmental and human health.
+Her mission is to guide people into meaningful action.
+Nicole is Co-Founder of Venice Community Healing Gardens (CHG).
+Its mission is fostering community through urban gardening, educating on planetary and human health, growing local food systems.
+Nicole is a TEDx Speaker, graduate of UCLA Sustainability Certificate Program, and completed training as a Climate Reality Leader under former VP Al Gore’s Climate Reality Leadership Corp.

-Rehmannia Dean Thomas is a University of California Master Gardener and 15 year resident of Los Angeles Eco Village.
+Rehmannia Dean Thomas is a University of California Master Gardener and fifteen-year resident of Los Angeles Eco Village.
 He created the first gardens at Eco Village and soon was harvesting enough food to create a CSA for the community.
-He holds an official title of Superior Herbalist in the Gate of Life lineage of Chinese Tonic Herbalism, and has written 9 books on Chinese herbalism, raw green juicing and natural living.
+He holds an official title of Superior Herbalist in the Gate of Life lineage of Chinese Tonic Herbalism, and has written nine books on Chinese herbalism, raw green juicing, and natural living.
 Mr. Thomas is creator and President of Shaman Shack herbs.

-Ray fulfills his dream of making the world ecologically sustainable while enjoying each moment doing so.
-In 2012 he was awarded with the City of Los Angeles Certificate of Commendation.
-Especially interested in the patterns of nature and architecture, he learned before completing an architectural degree at Miami-Dade Architecture school.
+Ray Cirino fulfills his dream of making the world ecologically sustainable while enjoying each moment doing so.
+In 2012 he was awarded the City of Los Angeles Certificate of Commendation.
+With a particular interested in the patterns of nature and architecture, he learned before completing an architectural degree at Miami-Dade Architecture school.
 Ray founded two Water Woman festivals based on permaculture techniques and sustainable art.
 Permaman.com